Carburetor

-A carburetor (also spelled carburettor or carburetter) is a device used by an internal combustion engine to control and mix air and fuel entering the engine.
-The primary method of adding fuel to the intake air is through the Venturi tube in the main metering circuit, though various other components are also used to provide extra fuel or air in specific circumstances.
+A carburetor (also spelled carburettor or carburetter) is a device used by a gasoline internal combustion engine to control and mix air and fuel entering the engine.
+The primary method of adding fuel to the intake air is through the Venturi effect or Bernoulli's principle or with a Pitot tube in the main metering circuit, though various other components are also used to provide extra fuel or air in specific circumstances.

-Since the 1990s, carburetors have been largely replaced by fuel injection for cars and trucks, but carburetors are still used by some small engines (e.g. lawnmowers, generators and concrete mixers) and motorcycles.
-Diesel engines have always used fuel injection instead of carburetors.
+Since the 1990s, carburetors have been largely replaced by fuel injection for cars and trucks, but carburetors are still used by some small engines (e.g. lawnmowers, generators, and concrete mixers) and motorcycles.
+In addition, they are still widely used on piston-engine–driven aircraft.
+Diesel engines have always used fuel injection instead of carburetors, as the compression-based combustion of diesel requires the greater precision and pressure of fuel injection.

 Etymology

-The name "carburetor" is derived from the verb carburet, which means "to combine with carbon", or, in particular, "to enrich a gas by combining it with carbon or hydrocarbons".
-Thus a carburetor mixes intake air with hydrocarbon-based fuel, such as petrol or AutoGas (LPG).
+The term carburetor is derived from the verb carburet, which means "to combine with carbon", or, in particular, "to enrich a gas by combining it with carbon or hydrocarbons".
+Thus a carburetor mixes intake air with hydrocarbon-based fuel, such as petrol or autogas (LPG).

-The name is spelled "carburetor" in American English and "carburettor" in British English.
-Colloquial abbreviations include carb in the UK and North America or Carby in Australia.
+The name is spelled carburetor in American English and carburettor in British English.
+Colloquial abbreviations include carb in the UK and North America or carby in Australia.